-When you start looking at natural approaches to healing cancer, you quickly realise that there are hundreds of options and it can get pretty overwhelming.
+When you start looking at natural approaches to healing disease, you quickly realise that there are hundreds of options and it can get pretty overwhelming.

 But what you might not know is there are actually patterns to the effects that each treatment has, and understanding those patterns can simplify your choices greatly.

 I’ve developed a framework to help you see the four key things that almost all natural treatments do in the body, to help create health.